-“This is a great way to get more or less relevant leads of your niche and most of these leads have potentials to be your customers,” Vasilescu adds.
+“This is a great way to get more or less relevant leads of your niche and most of these leads have potential to be your customers,” Vasilescu adds.

-Growth Hackers‘ Jonathan Aufray explains: “For instance, I recommend you to find your competitors on Twitter, have a look to the people engaging with their content and start interacting with them by sending them tweets, sharing content with them, tagging, them, re-sharing their content, etc.”
+Growth Hackers‘ Jonathan Aufray explains: “For instance, I recommend you to find your competitors on Twitter, have a look at the people engaging with their content and start interacting with them by sending them tweets, sharing content with them, tagging them, re-sharing their content, etc.”